kube-cicd/pipelines-feedback-core/README.md

 Generic Kubernetes controller watching Jobs on your cluster and notifying external systems, mainly Github, Gitlab and everything what is supported by JX [go-scm](https://github.com/jenkins-x/go-scm).

+> NOTICE: THIS IS A WORK IN PROGRESS

 Framework
 ---------